Last Updated on October 8, 2023 by Matt Musico

 Adam Jones: 263 Home Runs

-Adam Jones never finished a season in Baltimore with fewer than 15 taters and he produced seven straight seasons of 20-plus dingers between 2011 and 2017.
+Adam Jones never finished a season in Baltimore with fewer than 15 taters.
+He also produced seven straight seasons of 20-plus dingers between 2011 and 2017.
 Add in four Gold Gloves and five All-Star Game appearances, and he provided a little bit of everything for the O’s.

 The 2012 and 2013 campaigns stick out when looking at his stats for a few reasons.
 They’re the only years in which he slugged at least 30 homers, posted an OPS above .800, and scored at least 100 runs.
 Jones just barely missed making this streak three years in 2014 after hitting 29 dingers with a .780 OPS and 80 runs scored.
 He did post his only three seasons of at least 4.0 fWAR during this span of time, accumulating nearly half (14) of his career fWAR (29.5).